harsh109137/Excel-Data-Analytics/README.md

+# Excel Projects

-## Data Analytics Jobs Dashboard Project
+## 1. Data Analytics Jobs Dashboard

  This Excel project is an interactive dashboard that visualizes key insights about data analytics jobs.
 It includes:

 - **Job Titles:** Overview of various data analytics roles.
 - **Salaries:** Comparative salary analysis for different positions.